 - Additional information about recommended practices for terminal cleaning of rooms and PPE to be worn by environmental services personnel is available in the Healthcare Infection Prevention and Control FAQs for COVID-19.

 Generally, yes.
 Check with the state department of health or dental board for any state-mandated reporting requirements.
 Also be sure to check with a malpractice carrier for any recommendations.

 No. It is not recommended that any COVID-19-positive patients be treated in a dental office setting unless airborne transmission precautions can be maintained.
 COVID-19-positive patients should be treated in a hospital isolation room with negative pressure.
-Unless urgent, treatment should be delayed until 14 days after resolution of symptoms, or if the patient has had two negative antigen tests.
+Unless urgent, treatment should be delayed until 14 days after resolution of symptoms.
 These recommendations are subject to change based on availability and reliability of SARS-CoV-2 testing.
 Refer to the CDC, FDA and state and local public health authorities for the most up-to-date recommendations.

 There is no formal CDC recommendation regarding these patients, so caution and professional judgement will be key.

 The real matter to address is if the patient has had exposure to COVID-19-positive patients.
 For example, if the patient is a nurse treating COVID-19-positive patients, he or she is likely using a maximum level of PPE.
 Providing care to a COVID-19-positive patient with appropriate PPE is not considered an exposure.
 If he or she lives with someone or is in close personal contact with someone who is found to be COVID-19-positive, then that is an exposure, and the patient should be presumed to be COVID-19-positive as well.